Image Announces Liquid City Anthology

 getting their projects published?

-SL: The whole idea behind Image, the reason why Todd MacFarlane
+: The whole idea behind Image, the reason why Todd MacFarlane

 et al created the company in the first place, was to give comic artists